-Like most working dogs, these dogs need a lot of exercise to stay happy.
+Like most working dog breeds, these dogs need a lot of exercise to stay happy – making them great candidates for a wireless dog fence.
 These are dogs who need obedience training early on to get the most out of them, but they tend to be fantastically happy when they’re properly trained and socialized.
 Definitely look at this dog if you love an energetic pup and have a lot of patience.

 The various Shepherd dogs all have a tendency towards blue eyes.
 The American Kennel Club lists blue eyes as part of the breed standard regardless of the dog’s coat color and many of these dogs actually have heterochromia.

 This breed is incredibly agile and full of energy, but they’re also dogs that absolutely love their human companions.
 Though they need plenty of exercise to stay happy and healthy, they are the perfect type of dog for those who have families.

 Border Collies often have blue eyes, even if blue isn’t necessarily an AKC ‘preferred’ color across the board with these dogs.
 With a number of different coat colors and patterns, these dogs are among the most easily identifiable long-haired dogs in the world.

 This is another one of those breeds that absolutely loves to be around humans and that does a great job when properly trained.
 They tend to get mischievous when they don’t get enough exercise, though, so think about enrolling this kind of dog in an agility training course early on.

 Yes, Boxers can have blue eyes.
 The AKC again doesn’t consider this a good thing, but most owners love the feature.